Inheritance diagram for Epetra_Import:

 Constructs a Epetra_Import object from the source and target maps.

-Builds an import object that will transfer objects built with SourceMap to objects built with TargetMap.
+Builds an import object that will transfer object built with SourceMap to objects built with TargetMap.

 A Epetra_Import object categorizes the elements of the target map into three sets as follows: